How to Make Sourdough Starter

 Repeat this process of feeding your starter each day for 3-5 more days until the starter is super bubbly and billowy and light.
 At this point, it’s ready to use for a freshly baked loaf of sourdough bread!

-WHAT IS THE BEST FLOUR FOR SOURDOUGH STARTER
+WHAT IS THE BEST FLOUR

 You can use any flour for your starter that is made from a grain.
 So, rice flour, wheat flour, rye flours, spelt flour, barley flour, sprouted flour and bread flour will all work well.
 You can make gluten free starter by using a gluten free flour like rice flour.